microsoft/go/eng/doc/fips/UserGuide.md

 **Parameters**

 `h` must be the result of one of the following functions in order to be FIPS compliant: sha1.New(), sha224.New(), sha256.New(), sha384.New(), or sha512.New().
-If this invariant is not met, DecryptOAEP won't be FIPS compliant but still will decrypt the message.
+Else, DecryptOAEP won't be FIPS compliant but still will decrypt the message.

 `rand` is not used.